 Everyone thought I did that by running and taking off.
 Actually, it was a ballet move where I jumped up and spread my legs.

 And I was holding the ball in my left hand.”

-The first two Nike Air Jordans did have a special logo for Jordan; however, it was the “Wings” logo that designers Peter Moore and Bruce Kilgore applied to the Air Jordan 1 and Air Jordan 2 respectively.
+The first two Nike Air Jordans did have a special logo for Jordan; however, it was the Air Jordan Wings logo that designers Peter Moore and Bruce Kilgore applied to the Air Jordan 1 and Air Jordan 2.
 On the Air Jordan 1 hangtag though, the image above was used as the first technical use of the Jumpman logo by Nike.

 After the first two Air Jordans, legend has it that Michael Jordan was not terribly happy with Nike.
 An architect and budding footwear designer by the name of Tinker Hatfield was called in to work with MJ to work with him to better the relationship with Nike.
 While in the sketch phase and before any samples had been produced, Tinker Hatfield saw the image of the Air Jordan 1 photoshoot and a bulb went off.